Roles and Responsibilities Template for Change Management (RACI Matrix Template)

-RACI matrix is one of the ITSM process collateral which will be used for ITSM stakeholders to define and demarcate the roles and responsibilities in an ITSM process.
+RACI matrix is one of the ITSM process collateral used for ITSM stakeholders to define and demarcate the roles and responsibilities in an ITSM process.

 RACI matrix stands for Responsible, Accountable, Consulted, and Informed.

-- Role that is tagged as Responsible in RACI matrix, will perform the task/ tasks.
+- The role that is tagged as Responsible in the RACI matrix will perform the task/ tasks.

-- Role that is tagged as Accountable in RACI matrix, will have the complete authority , will make decisions and will be answerable for the success or failure of the task.
+- The role tagged as Accountable in the RACI matrix will have complete authority, make decisions, and be answerable for the success or failure of the task.

-- Role that is tagged as Consulted in RACI matrix, will be like a subject matter expert who will be approached for recommendations and feedback.
+- The role tagged as Consulted in the RACI matrix will be like a subject matter expert who will be approached for recommendations and feedback.

-- Role that is tagged as Informed in RACI matrix, will be a stakeholder who should be communicated about the actions taken in performing the specific task.
+- The role tagged as Informed in the RACI matrix will be a stakeholder who should be communicated about the actions taken in performing the specific task.

-Lack of matrix in ITSM operations will lead to ambiguity in performing respective duties, blame games, and confusions at their work activities.
+Lack of matrix in ITSM operations will lead to ambiguity in performing respective duties, blame games, and confusion at their work activities.

 Roles and Responsibilities Template for Change Management

-Generic roles that are available in change management are change manager, change analyst, and CAB (Change advisory board).
+Generic roles in change management are change manager, change analyst, and CAB (Change advisory board).

-- Maintaining change management system, including policies, processes, systems, metrics and procedures that are used across the entire IT business and adheres to all regulatory requirements.
+- Maintaining change management system, including policies, processes, systems, metrics, and procedures used across the entire IT business and adheres to all regulatory requirements.

-- Research & proactively identify opportunities to process, measurements, and systems in order to improve the effectiveness and efficiency of change management services.
+- Research & proactively identify opportunities to process, measurements, and systems to improve change management services' effectiveness and efficiency.